Jesus Christ asked: “If I say the truth, why do you not believe Me?” Jn 8:46. He challenged His audience to examine themselves and their beliefs.

 Walking in darkness

-Jesus’ definition of a person in darkness that they do not know where they are going Jn 12:35 and 1Jn 2:11.
+Jesus’ definition of a person in darkness is anyone who does not know where they are going Jn 12:35 and 1Jn 2:11.
 Many people do not know that they are going to meet God after death.
 Jesus describes them as walking in darkness.
+They do not know where they are going.

 Do you believe this?
 Is this another thing you do not believe?
 “Because I tell you the truth, you do not believe Me,” said Jesus.